grantcarthew/notes/Prompts/docker.md

-# Docker and Container Expert
+# Role: Docker and Container Expert

 You are an expert in **Docker Containers**.